ellereeeee/blog-posts/2017-12-04 Scope Closure.md

 foo1.identify(); // "foo 1"
 foo2.identify(); // "foo 2"
 ```
-You can also change the state of the public API by having a reference to it in your inner functions (via object property access to the publicAPI).
+You can also change the state of the public API by having a reference to it in your inner functions (via object property access to the public API).

 For example: